 - 1 tsp vanilla extract

-- In a medium bowl, whisk together the flour, baking powder, cornstarch, cinnamon, and salt.
-In a separate bowl, whisk together the butter, pumpkin, and vanilla.
-Stir in the agave.
+- In a medium bowl, whisk together the flour, cinnamon, cornstarch, baking powder, and salt.
+In a separate bowl, whisk together the butter or coconut oil, pumpkin, and vanilla.
+Stir in the maple syrup or agave.
 Add the flour mixture, stirring just until incorporated.
 Fold in 2 tablespoons of chocolate chips.
-Chill the cookie dough for at least 30 minutes.
-(If chilling longer than 1 hour, cover the top of the bowl with foil.)
+Chill the cookie dough for 30 minutes.

 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Drop the cookie dough into 12 rounded scoops onto the prepared baking sheet.
+- Using a spoon and spatula, drop the cookie dough into 12 rounded scoops onto the prepared baking sheet.
 Flatten slightly, and press the remaining chocolate chips into the tops of the cookie dough.
 Bake at 325°F for 15-17 minutes.
 Cool on the baking sheet for at least 10 minutes before turning out onto a wire rack.

 View Nutrition Information + Weight Watchers Points